Free Calculator

 How long does stump grinding take?

-A professional can grind most average stumps in 15–60 minutes.
-Larger stumps with extensive surface roots may take 1–2 hours.
-A crew can typically handle 5–10 standard stumps per day.
+Faster than most people expect — a single average stump is usually done in 15–60 minutes.
+Large stumps with gnarly surface roots running in different directions might push 1–2 hours.
+A good crew can typically knock out 5–10 standard stumps in a full day.

 What happens to the wood chips?